 Exercise 3: True or False

-Decide if the statements are true or false:
+We need to determine whether the statements are true or false.

 3. The perimeter of a rectangle with length 7 units and width 2 units is 18 units.